tfsec/tfsec.github.io/_docs/aws/s3/no-public-access-with-acl.md

 ---
+title: aws-s3-no-public-access-with-acl
-title: S3 Bucket has an ACL defined which allows public access.
+description: S3 Bucket has an ACL defined which allows public access.
 shortcode: aws-s3-no-public-access-with-acl
 legacy: AWS001
 summary: S3 Bucket has an ACL defined which allows public access.